AndreiTih/andrei-tihoan-homepage/_posts/2023-12-02-how-does-a-computer-see-numbers.md

 go all the way to 15 with a single symbol.
 The lazy way to find more symbols is to use the letters of the alphabet.
 So counting to 15 would look like this: 0, 1, ..., 9, A, B, C, D, E, F.

-We could also use a smaller base to represent the same number value.
+Crucially, we could also use a smaller base to represent the same number value.
 Binary, or base 2 only uses the symbols 0 and 1.
-So counting to 15 in binary would look like this:
+This is crucial to understand and its relevance will be shown a bit further in this article.
+I'm sure you must've heard the phrase before: "Computers only see zeros and ones".

-0, 1, 10, 11, 100, 101, 110, 111, 1000, 1001, 1010, 1011, 1100, 1101, 1110, 1111
+[//]: # (0, 1, 10, 11, 100, 101, 110, 111, 1000, 1001, 1010, 1011, 1100, 1101, 1110, 1111)

+{% include figure.html path="blog/how-does-a-computer-see-numbers/Counting_to_20.gif" caption="Counting to 20 in Decimal, Hexadecimal and Binary" %}

 Why would we do this though?

-What is the utility of having multiple bases to represent numbers?
+What is the utility of having multiple bases to represent the same number value?

-In the case of binary values, the reason is because we can associate an electric signal on a bus with a number.
+In the case of the binary representation, the reason is because we can associate an electric signal on a bus with a number.
 What does that mean?
 This is easiest to understand with an example:

 For a more detailed explanation of how number bases work, see this page from [LibreTexts](https://math.libretexts.org/Courses/Mount_Royal_University/MATH_2150%3A_Higher_Arithmetic/7%3A_Numeration_Systems/7.2%3A_Number_Bases#:~:text=A%20number%20base%20is%20the,commonly%20known%20as%20base%2010.).